-The High School Network supports ten Bronx high schools, approximately 3,500 students, to help students access real-world work experience, build professional networks, and analyze and understand the labor market, while providing resources to teachers and school staff to implement and expand programs that support work-based learning.
+The High School Network supports ten Bronx high schools with approximately 3,500 students, to help young people access real-world work experience, build professional networks, and analyze and understand the labor market, while providing resources to teachers and school staff to implement and expand programs that support work-based learning.

-The Goal is to create learning environments that ensure high school students make intentional postsecondary decisions informed by their interests and passions, an understanding of the labor market, internship experiences, and an awareness of the postsecondary options that drive them toward rewarding, family-sustaining careers.
+Our Goal is to create learning environments that ensure high school students make intentional postsecondary decisions informed by their interests and passions, internship experiences, and an awareness of the postsecondary options that drive them toward rewarding, family-sustaining careers.

 Build a network of high schools dedicated to providing students, staff, parents, and other adult supports with the tools needed to advance young people’s careers and educations.

 Make best practice common practice by identifying key distinguishers integral to high school design, including structured college and career readiness programs, comprehensive advisement programs, work-based learning programs that provide paid experiences, and staff committed to executing work-based learning programs.
-HERE to HERE’s goal is for key distinguishers to inform the Department of Education’s practices and policies.
+HERE to HERE’s goal is for this work to inform the Department of Education’s practices and policies.

 79% of students in the HERE to HERE Network graduate, compared to 66% in other Bronx Borough DOE Schools.

 43% of students in the HERE to HERE Network are college and career ready, compared to 34% in the Bronx Borough DOE Schools.

 28% of students in the HERE to HERE Network complete paid summer internships, compared to less than 10% in Bronx Borough DOE Schools.

 ● Bronx Leadership Academy II